A Christian Approach to the Environment

 What we might call “pantheistic” Christianity sees God and creation as identical; God and nature are one.

-The Christian version of this view may have emerged as an attempt to reconcile Christian ideas with Enlightenment thinking in the seventeenth and eighteen century, or Romantic thought in the eighteenth and nineteenth.
+The Christian version of this view may have emerged as an attempt to reconcile Christian ideas with Enlightenment thinking in the seventeenth and eighteen century, or with Romantic thought in the eighteenth and nineteenth.
 In the twentieth century, it seemed to emerge when we attempted to harmonize Christian ideas with other religious traditions into religious pluralism.

 As nearly as I can tell, there is virtually no basis for this view in biblical texts.
 One of the core ideas of Abrahamic religions—of Judaism, Christianity and Islam—is that creator and created are distinct.